 bio

 RK Fauth is a poet who writes about ecological grief, awe, and the un/natural world.
-Her debut collection, A Dream in Which I Am Playing with Bees (2024), explores the relationship between species extinction and language.
-Playing with Bees won the Walt McDonald First Book Prize in Poetry from Texas Tech University Press.
-Fauth’s collection was also a finalist for the Audre Lorde Award in Poetry (The Publishing Triangle) and the Julie Suk Award (Jacar Press).
-It was long-listed for the Laurel Prize for best book of ecopoetry (The UK Poetry School).
+Her debut poetry collection, A Dream in Which I Am Playing with Bees (2024), explores the relationship between species extinction and language.
+Playing with Bees won the Walt McDonald First Book Prize in Poetry from Texas Tech University Press, and was a finalist for the Audre Lorde Award in Poetry from The Publishing Triangle.

 Fauth’s poems are published in POETRY Magazine, Poem-a-Day, AGNI, Arc Poetry (Canada), Plumwood Mountain Journal (Australia), Notch Magazine, The Shore, and several queer and environmental poetry anthologies.
 Most recently, her poetry was anthologized in The Gift of Animals, edited by Alison Deming and foreword by Robin Wall Kimmerer.